MilkyCousin/MC-Forge-MilkAndRoses/README.md

-# Milk and Roses -- from this moment, milk is valuable [MC 1.15.2 / FORGE]
+# Milk and Roses - from this moment, milk is valuable

 Currently this description is not finished.
 Quick lookup: https://www.curseforge.com/minecraft/mc-mods/milk-and-roses